Toronto Maple Leafs: Brendan Shanahan era (2014–2025)

 Despite the ending to the previous season, the Leafs were poised to make another run, with much of the core roster intact.
 Aided by the arrival of defenceman Mark Giordano and centre Colin Blackwell from the Seattle Kraken on March 21, the team cruised throughout the regular season.
 The Maple Leafs broke their franchise record for points in a season, with 115, and wins in a season, with 50, during a 4–2 victory over the New York Islanders on April 17.
 Despite the achievement, they were unable to match the league-leading Florida Panthers', finishing second in the Atlantic Division During the season, Matthews became the first Leaf in a decade to score 60 goals in a season, and was awarded the Hart Memorial Trophy.
 The Leafs made the playoffs but lost in the first round to the Tampa Bay Lightning in seven games.
 With this loss, the Maple Leafs became the first team in the four major North American sports leagues to lose five consecutive winner-take-all games.

-The 2022 off-season saw the departure of the Leafs' goalie tandem, Jack Campbell and Petr Mrazek, the former signing with Edmonton, the latter being traded to the Blackhawks during the 2022 NHL entry draft.
+The 2022 off-season saw the departure of the Leafs' goalie tandem, Jack Campbell and Petr Mrázek, the former signing with Edmonton, the latter being traded to the Blackhawks during the 2022 NHL entry draft.
 Needing a goaltender tandem for the upcoming season, the Leafs acquired Matt Murray through a trade with the Senators, and signed free agent Ilya Samsonov.

 During the 2022–23 NHL season, the Leafs again fared well in the regular season, achieving an excellent 50–21–11 record and 111 points, one point less than the record achieved the season prior.
 However, the record-setting 2022–23 Boston Bruins led the division, finishing with 135 points, and leaving the Leafs in second place in the Atlantic.
 In the first round of the playoffs, the Leafs defeated the Lightning in a six-game series, marking the first time the Maple Leafs advanced to the second round of the playoff appearance since 2004.
 During the series with the Lightning, the Leafs became the first NHL team to win three road playoff games in overtime.
 However, the Leafs lost to the Florida Panthers in the second round in five games.
 Following the loss, Dubas' contract as general manager was not renewed with the club for the 2023–24 season.
 Dubas was then replaced by Brad Treliving on May 31.